All of the activities and services listed below are included in the holiday price

 Iceland also boasts an enviable location within the Aurora Zone and with a dedicated super jeep tour and two nights at the famed Northern Lights hotspot, Hotel Ranga, your chances of seeing the Northern Lights are very high.

 The activities on this trip have been designed to highlight the natural wonders of the island.
-During days three and four the group will have the services of a driver guide who will show you as many of Iceland’s natural wonders as possible.
+On days three and four the group will have the services of a driver-guide who will show you as many of Iceland’s natural wonders as possible.
 You will be able to marvel at the waterfalls of Gullfoss and Skogafoss, the erupting hot springs at Great Geysir, Thingvellir National Park, the Silfra Fissure, the infamous Eyjafjallajokull Volcano and the Myrdalsjokull Glacier to name just some of the highlights.

 You will enjoy an Aurora super jeep tour from Reykjavik, which will take you far beyond the confines of the city and the sodium glare of its lights and into the darkness of the surrounding countryside.
 Your Aurora guide will determine your destination based on the weather and Aurora forecasts and hopefully, with the mobility of your vehicle, you’ll be able to track down a spectacular display.